-Regardless, many still don’t understand that personal branding is not only about creating and following marketing strategies.
+Regardless, many still don't understand that personal branding is not only about content creation and following marketing strategies.
 It is even more about knowing “who” you are, “what” you want to achieve, and “how” you do this in your own way.

 1. Stick to your identity

-Also, remember that once you develop your distinctive style, moving away from it is hardly ever a smart idea.
+Also, remember that once you develop your distinctive style guide, moving away from it is hardly ever a smart idea.

 source: Lady Gaga's account